 Do you know how to say cat in Japanese?
-Have you heard of the term Neko?
-Ever wonder why the Japanese love cats so much?
+Ever heard of the term Neko?
+Ever wondered why the Japanese love cats so much?
 In this guide we will answer these and other questions.

 The answer after starting to read this article is quite obvious, it literally means cat.
-It doesn't matter if it is a male or female cat, there are no differences in the Japanese language, they are called neko.
+It doesn't matter if it's a male or female cat, there are no differences in the Japanese language, they are called neko.

-Neko gives meaning to several other Japanese cultural words, we will list a few below, each word has a special article talking about the subject:
+Neko gives meaning to several other Japanese cultural words, we will list them below, each word has a special article talking about it:

 How do you say cat in Japanese?